shahob-atm/gym_management/README.md

 ## Usage
 - Access the application at `http://localhost:8080`
-- Register and log in as a user or admin
+- Register and login in as a user or admin
 - Manage members, subscriptions, and schedules via the dashboard

 ## Contributing